VolkanSah/Ransomware-Defense-Script-Example/README.md

 ## License
 This project is copyright © [VolkanSah](https://github.com/volkansah) and is licensed under the [MIT LICENSE](LICENSE).
 You are free to use, modify, and distribute the code and assets, as long as the copyright notice and permission notice are preserved in all copies or substantial portions of the software."

+## Disclaimer
+This script is provided as-is, without any warranties or guarantees.
+The author cannot be held responsible for any damages, legal consequences, or misuse arising from the use of this script.
+Use it responsibly, respect the law, and always consider the potential impact on privacy, security, and the rights of others.